Why Latency Matters: How an Audio Interface can Help

 Latency refers to the time it takes for an audio signal to travel through an audio production system.

-It is the delay that you hear between producing a sound (eg. playing a guitar note) and hearing its output from the system (through headphones or amplified speakers).
+It’s the delay that you hear between producing a sound (e.g., playing a note on a guitar) and hearing its output from the system (i.e., through headphones or monitor speakers).

-Other than the time taken to travel through cables and hardware, however, latency is impacted by ADC and DAC processing, buffering, and computer processing speed.
+Other than the time taken to travel through cables and hardware, latency is also impacted by ADC and DAC processing, buffering, and computer processing speed.

 Fortunately, audio interfaces can help to reduce latency.

-They do this by having dedicated hardware (ADC and DAC units) and software (drivers) that are far more efficient than using, say, a computer’s in-built sound card.
+Audio interfaces have dedicated hardware (i.e., ADC and DAC units) and software (i.e., drivers) that are far more efficient than using a computer’s in-built sound card.

 They also offer a choice of connection types, so you can choose the type that best meets the latency needs of your system.